sensu/sensu-community-plugins/CONTRIBUTING.md

 ### Rspec

-Currently we have RSpec as a [test framework](https://github.com/sensu/sensu-plugin-spec).
+Currently we have RSpec3 as a [test framework](https://github.com/sensu/sensu-plugin-spec).
 Please add coverage for your check.
 Checks will not be considered production grade and stable until they have complete coverage.

 You can use the included Vagrantfile for easy testing.
-All necessary version of Ruby can be installed with their own dedicated gem sets using RVM.
+All necessary versions of Ruby can be installed with their own dedicated gem sets using RVM.
 Just boot up the machine and drop into /vagrant and execute

     rake default

 to run all specs and rubocop tests.
+RSpec tests are currently run against 1.9.2, 1.9.3, 2.0, and 2.1.
+There are currently no plans to support 1.8.x.

 This is ~~little bit hard~~ almost impossible for non-ruby checks.
 Let someone from [team](https://github.com/sensu?tab=members) know and maybe can can help.